mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/5-chaining-screens.md

 }
 ```

-Here you can see that we are using the user's name to refrence them at the start of the onboarding flow.
+Here you can see that we are using the user's name to reference them at the start of the onboarding flow.
 You'll also notice that we added a bunch of fields to our class, to store the data the user inputs on onboarding screens.
 The data we'll process are age, weight and height.

 Let's see how it looks in the rules!
-First add a line to start the onboarding screens once we have the user's name, and then add a new rule to store the data at the end of onboarding:
+First add a line to start the onboarding procedure once we have the user's name, and then add a new rule to store the data at the end of onboarding:
 ```java title="rules/felix/Felix.drl"
 ...
 import com.mindsmiths.armory.event.SubmitEvent